-The Company's service contract with Antero Resources has a term greater than one year.
-As such, the Company is not required to disclose the transaction price allocated to remaining performance obligations if the variable consideration is allocated entirely to a wholly unsatisfied performance obligation.
-Under the Company's service contracts, each unit of product delivered to the customer represents a separate performance obligation; therefore, future volumes are wholly unsatisfied and disclosure of the transaction price allocated to remaining performance obligations is not required.
+The Company's water service agreement with Antero Resources has a term greater than one year.
+The Company is not required to disclose the transaction price allocated to remaining performance obligations if the variable consideration is allocated entirely to a wholly unsatisfied performance obligation.
+Under the Company's service contract, each unit of product delivered to the customer represents a separate performance obligation; therefore, future volumes are wholly unsatisfied and disclosure of the transaction price allocated to remaining performance obligations is not required.

-The remainder of the Company's service contracts, which relate to contracts with third parties, are short-term in nature with a contract term of one year or less.
+The Company also performs water services for third party customers, which contracts are short-term in nature with a contract term of one year or less.
 Accordingly, the Company is exempt from disclosure of the transaction price allocated to remaining performance obligations if the performance obligation is part of a contract that has an original expected duration of one year or less.